 April Tchiguka is a published and multiple award-winning photographer, having won local, national and international awards for her pet and nature photography.
 Her photographs hang in private collections throughout the United States and are part of a traveling exhibit by Best Friends Animal Society, the nation's largest no-kill animal shelter.
 She photographs locally for individual clients and non-profit, animal organizations.
 She is a graduate of Indiana State University with a Bachelor's degree in Criminology, and studied Wildlife Biology & Conservation and Zoology at Ball State University.
 April is a dedicated advocate for animals.
 Not only is she a caretaker of a small, IndyFeral-registered feral cat colony, but she also has

-volunteered at Cats Haven--a no-kill shelter for disabled and senior cats and kittens in Indianapolis, IN; the Indianapolis Zoo; and Indianapolis Lost Pet Alerts.
-Furthermore, for the last five years, she has been on the planning committee for the annual Hair Ball fundraiser to benefit Spay/Neuter Services of Indiana (SNSI)--a statewide organization helping to reduce the euthanasia rates of healthy and adoptable cats and dogs in Indiana shelters and assisting low-income families through spay/neuter programs made possible by donations, grants, and the state's Pet Friendly license plate.
+volunteered at Cats Haven--a no-kill shelter for disabled and senior cats and kittens in Indianapolis, IN; the Water Quality Lab at the Indianapolis Zoo; and Indianapolis Lost Pet Alerts.
+She spent five years on the planning committee for the annual Hair Ball fundraiser to benefit Spay/Neuter Services of Indiana (SNSI)--a statewide organization helping to reduce the euthanasia rates of healthy and adoptable cats and dogs in Indiana shelters and assisting low-income families through spay/neuter programs made possible by donations, grants, and the state's Pet Friendly license plate.

 April's compassion for animals began as a child.
 Sharing her life with cats, dogs, and a horse, she recognized their individual and complex personalities, learned about their wide range of emotions, and grew to be a caregiver for, and protector of, them.
 As her commitment to animals developed, she began working in animal hospitals and has done so since 1997, including a high-volume, low-cost spay/neuter clinic and an anti-declawing cat clinic where she assisted in caring for cats who had undergone corrective paw repair surgery.
 Her passion for animals of all kinds developed into a lifestyle change when she and her husband became vegans in 2000, giving up the eating and wearing of animal products.